Pat Phelan (Coronation Street): 2016–2018

 At the start of April 2018, Phelan's crimes are finally exposed when the police descend onto Weatherfield and interview most of the residents about his killings; with Gail learning the truth about Michael; while Tim informs Alya and her family that Phelan murdered Luke.
-By the time the bodies of Andy and Vinny have been revealed and subsequently identified, their fates end up becoming public knowledge as well — with Daniel telling Flora about Vinny when she finds out about his death, while Robert organizes a funeral for Andy upon hearing what Phelan had done to him.
+By the time the bodies of Andy and Vinny have been recovered and subsequently identified, their fates end up becoming public knowledge as well — with Daniel telling Flora about Vinny when she finds out about his death, while Robert organizes a funeral for Andy upon hearing what Phelan had done to him.
 Meanwhile, Eileen spends a night at the police station when she gets arrested for abetting her husband in his criminal activities and is later interrogated by chef inspector DS Keith Willetts (James Quinn) about her knowledge of Phelan's crimes — more specifically about the "Calcutta Street" scam and Andy's captivity.
 She is eventually released without charge, thanks to the assistance of her lawyer and Yasmeen's grandson-in-law Imran Habeeb (Charlie de Melo), but quickly finds herself Weatherfield's public enemy — as several residents, specifically Alya and Faye, confront Eileen over her ignorance towards Phelan's nature.
 Despite this, Tim and Liz thoroughly support Eileen over her ordeal with Phelan; while both Nicola and Seb become friends with her again; and Gail — who was formerly Eileen's nemesis — comforts her over the fact that she herself had previously endured the same experience with her deceased killer husband, Richard Hillman (Brian Capron).
 However, as Eileen begins to slowly recover from her recent trauma and move on ahead with her own life, she is left unaware that Phelan has actually survived the fall and is nursing his way back to health at Mrs. Gillen's (Janie Booth) bedsit in Ireland — with Phelan having checked in under the alias on his false passport, "Alan Frost".
 Towards the end of the month, Phelan learns that Eileen and Nicola are involved in the "Free Anna Windass Campaign" — also known as "F.A.W.N." — that Daniel has organized to secure Anna's release.
 After he watches the pair join Anna's children and Seb in speaking out for her release, Phelan checks out of the hotel and plans his return to settle old scores.